-Friendsgiving is a less traditional celebration of thanks where friends, neighbors, or strangers gather around the table.
+Friendsgiving is a celebration of thanks where friends and neighbors gather around the table.
 Not bound by tradition, the main dish isn't reliant on turkey.
 Here are two of our favorite non-traditional turkey recipes, plus three alternatives to the bird, including a smart vegetarian option.

 Yes, you can cook a turkey on the grill — and if you're celebrating Thanksgiving early enough in the season, the weather will be perfect for it.
 Spatchcocking means breaking the turkey into pieces before cooking, so there's also very little carving to be done when you'd rather be celebrating with your friends.